 - Complaint and Summons (Form Instructions): The official forms filed by the landlord requesting a court order to evict a tenant.

-- Residential Eviction Information Sheet: A document that is required to open a case that provides the court with the basic information about the parties and the case submitted by the landlord.
+- Residential Eviction Information Sheet: This is a document required to open a case.
+It provides the court with basic information about the parties and the case submitted by the landlord.

 - Defendant’s Answer: The tenant makes a response to the eviction action and raises defenses to the claims made by the landlord in the Complaint.